intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 A related issue is understanding whether a business model or ecosystem change is needed.
 For instance, relative prioritization between different flows of a user or an application does not require agreements or payments.
-But requesting prioritisation over other people’s traffic may imply that you have to pay for that which may not be easy even for a single provider let alone across many.
+But requesting prioritization over other people’s traffic may imply that you have to pay for that which may not be easy even for a single provider let alone across many.